Archaeology of Ayodhya: Lal's pillars (1990)

 Hole concludes that "the structural elements he had previously thought insignificant suddenly became temple foundations only in order to manufacture support for the nationalists' cause."

 B. B. Lal's team also had K. K. Muhammed, who in his autobiography claimed that a Hindu temple was found in the excavation, and said that left historians are misleading the Muslim communities by aligning with fundamentalists.

 June to July 1992

 In July 1992, eight eminent archaeologists (among them former ASI directors, Dr. Y.D.
 Sharma and Dr. K.M.
 Srivastava) went to the Ramkot hill to evaluate and examine the findings.
 These findings included religious sculptures and a statue of Vishnu.
 They said that the inner boundary of the disputed structure rests, at least on one side, on an earlier existing structure, which "may have belonged to an earlier temple".
 The objects examined by them also included terracotta Hindu images of the Kushan period (100–300 AD) and carved buff sandstone objects that showed images of Vaishnav deities and of Shiva-Parvati.
 They concluded that these fragments belonged to a temple of the Nagara style (900–1200 AD).

-Prof. S.P.
-Gupta commented on the discoveries: